ramirovictor/prova-tecnica-api-votacao/README.md

-# prova-tecnica-api-votacao
+# Prova Técnica API Votação 🗳️

-## This API is part of the challenge described in the attachment
+This API is part of the challenge described in the attachment.

-> Status: Done
+> **Status:** 🌐 Done

-####code in portuguese and english
+_Note: Code is in Portuguese and English._